A double $(\infty,1)$-categorical nerve for double categories: Nerve of double categories

 Then the double functor $\epsilon_\bA\colon \CD\ND\bA\to \bA$ is given by the identity on objects and by sending each horizontal morphism, vertical morphism, and square in $\CD\ND\bA$ to the horizontal morphism, vertical morphism, and square in $\bA$ representing it.
 This defines a double functor since the underlying horizontal and vertical categories are free, and the relations on squares in $\CD\ND\bA$ are satisfied by the squares representing them in $\bA$.
-Moreover, it is straightforward to see that this double functor is surjective on objects, full on horizontal, and full on vertical morphisms.
-Fully faithfulness on squares follows from the fact that, given a boundary in $\CD\ND\bA$, for each square in $\bA$ in the representing boundary, we added a unique square, and the fact that the relations satisfied for squares in $\bA$ are also satisfied in $\CD\ND\bA$. \end{proof}
+Moreover, it is straightforward to see that this double functor is surjective on objects, full on horizontal morphisms, full on vertical morphisms, and full on squares.
+Faithfulness on squares follows from the fact that, given a boundary in $\CD\ND\bA$, for each square in $\bA$ in the representing boundary, we added a unique square in $\CD\ND\bA$ with that boundary, and the fact that the relations satisfied for squares in $\bA$ are also satisfied in $\CD\ND\bA$. \end{proof}

+\begin{rem} Note that, since the functor $\epsilon_\bA\colon \CD\ND\bA\to \bA$ is fully faithful on squares, the relations imposed on the generating squares in $\CD\ND\bA$ are completely determined by their image in $\bA$ under the double functor $\epsilon_\bA$. \end{rem}

 \begin{rem} Since $\DblInfH$ is obtained as a localization of the Reedy/injective model structure on $\sSet^{\twoDop}$, all objects are cofibrant in $\DblInfH$, and hence the functor $\CD\colon \DblInfH\to \DblCat$ preserves weak equivalences by Ken Brown's Lemma (see \cite[Lemma 1.1.12]{Hovey}).
 Therefore, since the components $\epsilon_\bA\colon \CD\ND\bA\to \bA$ of the counit are weak equivalences by \cref{thm:counit-CD-ND}, for all $\bA\in \DblCat$, the nerve $\ND\colon \DblCat\to \DblInfH$ reflects weak equivalences by $2$-out-of-$3$. \end{rem}